andrd3v/dcdev/README.md

 # Reverse Engineering Apple's DeviceCheck Token Generation

-This document presents an end-to-end reverse engineering of Apple's DeviceCheck token generation flow on iOS and macOS, starting from the public `DCDevice` API and following execution through `devicecheckd`, `DeviceCheckInternal.framework`, and the underlying cryptographic primitives.
+This document presents an end-to-end reverse engineering of Apple's DeviceCheck token generation flow on iOS, starting from the public `DCDevice` API and following execution through `devicecheckd`, `DeviceCheckInternal.framework`, and the underlying cryptographic primitives.

 The goal is to provide a reproducible, engineering-grade description useful for security engineering, red teaming, and low-level reverse engineering work.